 The first thing you should figure out is whether your phone is still covered under its original manufacturer warranty.
 In most cases, first-party warranties are valid between one and three years.
 But regardless of device age, it’s always a good idea to double check before cracking open the device and potentially voiding whatever coverage you have left.

-If your device is no longer covered by its original manufacturer warranty, you should then make sure it’s not covered by a third-party repair plan such as from your mobile carrier or the Swappa Protection Plan we offer as an add-on with every phone sold on the Swappa Marketplace.
+If your device is no longer covered by its original manufacturer warranty, you should then make sure it’s not covered by a third-party repair plan such as from your mobile carrier or the Swappa Protection Plan, which is available as an add-on purchase for every phone sold on Swappa.
+And with our new monthly protection plans, you can pay just $5.99 per month for warranty coverage!

 How do I fix my broken phone?